gk2work/portfolios-analytics/README.md

 ## 🤝 Contributing

-This is a demo project.
-For production use, consider:
-- Implementing real market data APIs
-- Adding comprehensive test coverage
-- Implementing rate limiting
-- Adding data encryption
-- Setting up CI/CD pipelines
-- Implementing caching (Redis)
-- Adding monitoring and logging
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## 📧 Support
+## 📧 Contact

-For questions or issues, please refer to the documentation or create an issue in the repository.
+For questions or support, please open an issue in the repository.

 ---